πŸ›’οΈ North America Oil & Gas Weekly Briefing

 Source: Baker Hughes North America Rig Count.
 Weekly release every Friday.

-πŸ“‹ Data: CFTC Disaggregated Commitments of Traders β€” Managed Money Category.
-All positions confirmed as of June 9, 2026 (released June 13, 2026).
+πŸ“‹ Data: CFTC Disaggregated Commitments of Traders β€” Managed Money Category (WTI contracts).
+Brent managed money positions sourced separately from ICE Futures Europe's own COTR, since CFTC does not cover the UK/FCA-regulated ICE Brent Crude contract.
+All positions confirmed as of June 23, 2026 (released June 26, 2026).
 No carried-forward values this week.
-Note: CFTC reports Tuesday positions; released following Friday.
+Note: both CFTC and ICE report Tuesday positions, released the following Friday.

 WTI (NYMEX + ICE Europe) Net